 - The dictionary defines a portfolio as a set of works [drawings or photographs] either bound in a book form or loose in a folder.
-In this course we will define a portfolio as a collection of reflection essays completed during the term, and which requires you to apply concepts learned in this course. - Since we have defined the portfolio as a collection of reflection essays, this [portfolio] must first introduce the topics covered in each essay and their scope in n Introduction. - After the topic is introduced, the next step would be to include your six reflection essays.
-Note that your portfolio does not need to include the reflection essays.
-You are only required to submit the first (Introduction) and last portion (Conclusions) of the portfolio. - After the reflection essays, we must include a Conclusion section where you will summarize the most important findings highlighted in your essays. - To complete your portfolio, this must include a bibliography page with all the references you have used in all reflection essays, including our course' textbook. - Structure of the Portfolio (minimum 500 words): Introduction (~200-250 words), Conclusions (~250-300 words) and Bibliography page.
+In this course we will define a portfolio as a collection of reflection essays completed during the term, and which requires you to apply concepts learned in this course. - Since we have defined the portfolio as a collection of reflection essays, this [portfolio] must first introduce the topics covered in each essay and their scope in a Introduction. - After the topic is introduced, the next step would be to include your six reflection essays. - After the reflection essays, we must include a Conclusion section where you will summarize the most important findings highlighted in your essays. - To complete your portfolio, this must include a bibliography page with all the references you have used in all reflection essays, including our course' textbook. - Structure of the Portfolio (minimum 500 words): Introduction (~200-250 words), Conclusions (~250-300 words) and Bibliography page.
 You must separate each section clearly using titles: Introduction, Conclusions, Bibliography. - Include a title in your first page that reflects the nature of this assignment.
-The title "Reflection Essay Portfolio" is accurate, but... boring! - The portfolio is worth 20% of the final grade in our course.

-- Your work must be uploaded to the plagiarism detection website Turnitin.com by the due date (see Important Dates and Course Schedule for specific due dates).
+The title "Reflection Essay Portfolio" is accurate, but... boring! - The portfolio is worth 20% of the final grade in our course. - Your work must be uploaded to the plagiarism detection website Turnitin.com by the due date (see Important Dates and Course Schedule for specific due dates).
 Works that are submitted late will be accepted but will receive a 10-point discount for each week they are late.
-No late work will be accepted after Saturday, December 2. - Any works that has been plagiarized will result in a failing grade in the class.
+No late work will be accepted after Saturday, April 20. - Any works that has been plagiarized will result in a failing grade in the class.